esphome/esphome-docs/components/lvgl.rst

 ``lvgl.page.next``, ``lvgl.page.previous``
 ******************************************

-This :ref:`action <config-action>` changes the page to the next/previous based on the configuration (pages with their ``skip`` option enabled are...skipped).
+This :ref:`action <actions-action>` changes the page to the next/previous based on the configuration (pages with their ``skip`` option enabled are...skipped).
 Page changes will wrap around at the end.

 - **animation** (*Optional*): Animate page changes as specified.
 One of: ``NONE``, ``OVER_LEFT``, ``OVER_RIGHT``, ``OVER_TOP``, ``OVER_BOTTOM``, ``MOVE_LEFT``, ``MOVE_RIGHT``, ``MOVE_TOP``, ``MOVE_BOTTOM``, ``FADE_IN``, ``FADE_OUT``, ``OUT_LEFT``, ``OUT_RIGHT``, ``OUT_TOP``, ``OUT_BOTTOM``.
 Defaults to ``NONE``.
 - **time** (*Optional*, :ref:`Time <config-time>`): Duration of the page change animation.
 Defaults to ``50ms``.